llvm/llvm-project/lldb/docs/use/tutorial.rst

    (lldb) breakpoint set --name foo --name bar

-Setting breakpoints by name is even more specialized in LLDB as you can specify that you want to set a breakpoint at a function by method name.
+Setting breakpoints by name is even more specialized in lldb as you can specify that you want to set a breakpoint at a function by method name.
 To set a breakpoint on all C++ methods named ``foo`` you can enter either of: